kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 ### Telos Surface

 - Mouse spam through the cutscene (1 spam).
-Bring Kreia with you when promted.
+Bring Kreia with you when prompted.
 - Turn on solo mode and run MC through the entire area.
 - In the next area turn solo mode on again, and run through the mines.
 - Before the cutscene with the Twilek, pseudo-stim up.
 - Run past the Twilek, and use Force Valor before starting the fight: 4

-- You want to kill the nonshielded people immediately and round up the shielded people together.
+- You want to kill the non-shielded people immediately and round up the shielded people together.
 Then have everyone throw 1 ion grenade (use another as needed, though you want to keep 3 for later) to kill the last person.
 - Afterwards, place Bao-Dur and Kreia away from the fight so they don’t attack any more people.
 Take MC to the console and kill enemies around there.
 - Then click on it after battle (don’t spam until you see the cursor disappear else you have a high chance of skipping the cutscene which is considered a bug and makes your run invalid!)